tilaskabengele/BiCrystal/README.md

 Restart your terminal window to start using `bicrystal`.

 Alternatively, with poetry, you can simply dwonload the repository by cloning it to your local machine.
 Then, create a python virtual environment using the .lock and .toml files provided.
 This will ensure that the correct versions of packages are installed.
+Note, if you are installing via poetry, you do not need to seperately install the Sharpely or Crystals packages.
+Poetry does all that for you.

 # Usage
 BiCrystal is an interactive program that instructs the user every step of the way.
 To start BiCrystal, in the terminal type: